andygqw/SubtitleGenerator/README.md

 # Generate Subtitles for Long Videos (in English, Java)

-This project is an audio transcription service leveraging Cloudflare Workers AI and the OpenAI Whisper model.
-It showcases the extraction of audio from video files and the transcribing of speech into text using an asynchronous approach.
-The project manipulates and processes audios in parallel with AI-powered transcription service, constructing into a common subtitle format (.srt).

 **The project is designed to handle multiple **large** video/audio files efficiently by breaking them into segments and processing them concurrently with Java.**

+[//]: # (This project is an audio transcription service leveraging Cloudflare Workers AI and the OpenAI Whisper model.)

+[//]: # (It showcases the extraction of audio from video files and the transcribing of speech into text using an asynchronous approach.)

+[//]: # (The project manipulates and processes audios in parallel with AI-powered transcription service, constructing into a common subtitle format &#40;.srt&#41;.)

 ## Usage